ashayshub/sorts/Haskell/README.md

-# Sorting algo implementations in C
+# Sorting algo implementations in Haskell

 Training on different sorting algorithms